 This goes back, of course, to the ability of the onsite coordinator to communicate clearly and effectively with the client.

-An onsite coordinator is the link between the client and the offshore development team.
+An onsite coordinator is the link between the client and the offshore software development company.
 An onsite coordinator without strong communication skills, experience in the related industries, and one that fails to manage client expectations, will cause delays in the project, if it doesn’t outright fail.

 Think of it this way: The onsite coordinator is the foundation for your project.
 Without a solid coordinator, the whole venture might collapse.